 Took a while to get a ride, hot af on the road.
 Everyone was going on wrong direction away from the lake as it was Sunday.
 Finally got picked up in a nice BMW I had guaranteed wouldn't stop for us.
 The driver just rents nice cars and goes on 3 day road trips across the desert so that made for some interesting conversation.
 He drove us to Lake Isabella and the three of us had Subway.
 Checked in with family at home, hung out at Subway charging our stuff until Sara showed up.
 The Subway served beer and the owner was very friendly and gave me extra cheese slices, heck yeah America.

 Resupplied at the local grocery store and went to the slightly sketchy cash-only Kern motel.
 AC stopped working, one bed, not a great place but we had fun.
 Lake Isabella is kind of a crappy town but we’ll be gone tomorrow.
-Not worth the detour in my opinion but it’s nice to eat pizza and have a beer in town.
+Not worth the detour in my opinion but who am I to turn my nose up at a chance to eat pizza and have a beer in town.

 DAY 45: LAKE ISABELLA/WALKER PASS (652.1) TO CAMPSITE (665.2)

 Slept until 10am after a late night.
 Packed up and went to Burger King for “breakfast".
 Intended to catch the 5pm bus back to trail, Chad texted from Kennedy Meadows that Kristen had left two packages at the Lake Isabella motel so we went and picked them up for her.
 At the motel, a trail angel offered to give us a ride to Walker Pass so we changed plans and went back to trail at noon.
 Hung out under the tarp there for a few hours waiting out heat.
 Really windy.
 Of Mice and Men was in the hiker box so I read that while waiting.